 Looking Into PayPal Holdings's Return On Capital Employed

-Return on Capital Employed is a measure of yearly pre-tax profit relative to capital employed by a business.
-Changes in earnings and sales indicate shifts in a company's ROCE.
-A higher ROCE is generally representative of successful growth of a company and is a sign of higher earnings per share in the future.
-A low or negative ROCE suggests the opposite.
+Changes in earnings and sales indicate shifts in PayPal Holdings’s Return on Capital Employed, a measure of yearly pre-tax profit relative to capital employed by a business.
+Generally, a higher ROCE suggests successful growth of a company and is a sign of higher earnings per share in the future.
 In Q2, PayPal Holdings posted an ROCE of 0.05%.

+ROCE is an important metric for the comparison of similar companies.
+A relatively high ROCE shows PayPal Holdings is potentially operating at a higher level of efficiency than other companies in its industry.
+If the company is generating high profits with its current level of capital, some of that money can be reinvested in more capital which will generally lead to higher returns and earnings per share growth.

+In PayPal Holdings's case, the positive ROCE ratio will be something investors pay attention to before making long-term financial decisions.

 PayPal Holdings reported Q2 earnings per share at $1.07/share, which beat analyst predictions of $0.86/share.